 It may also be worth considering fostering a dog to see if dog ownership is for you or to gain experience of a variety of types and breeds.
 Again, not all dogs that need fostering come from a bad background or need fostering for long.
 Some may belong to owners in hospital or prison who expect to take their dogs back when their circumstances change.
 Various rescue organisations welcome foster carers, including the Cinnamon Trust (see above), but again, be prepared for thorough checks.

-There are several rescue organisations that import dogs from countries that include Greece, Spain, Bulgaria and Romania.
+There are several rescue organisations that import dogs from countries including Greece, Spain, Bulgaria, Hungary and Romania.
 Whilst there is no doubt that conditions for dogs in some countries are far worse than anything in the UK, we believe that it is more important to put energy into helping people in the countries where dogs suffer hugely to improve domestic animal welfare in their own countries.
 It costs a huge amount to prepare and import a single dog from abroad; money which could be spent on improving welfare for many more dogs in the source country.
 Imported dogs often fuel the puppy farm trade and have brought several diseases into the country that threaten the welfare of all dogs.